CT Scans: Computed Tomography

 What is Computed Tomography?

-CT scans may be done with or without contrast.
+CT scans may be performed with or without contrast.
 “Contrast” refers to a substance taken by mouth or injected into an intravenous (IV) line that causes the particular organ or tissue under study to be seen more clearly.
 Contrast examinations require special preparation.

 What are some common uses of CT?